The Music Man: Act II

 Harold arrives, and after he reminds her of the untrue rumors he's heard about her, she convinces herself that Charlie invented everything he told her.
 They agree to meet at the footbridge, where Marian tells him the difference he's made in her life ("Till There Was You").
 Marcellus interrupts and tells Harold that the uniforms have arrived.
 He urges Harold to take the money and run, but Harold refuses to leave, insisting, "I've come up through the ranks... and I'm not resigning without my commission".
-He returns to Marian, who tells him that she's known since three days after he arrived that he is a fraud.
+He returns to Marian, who tells him that she has known that he is a fraud since the third day after he arrived.
 (Harold earlier claimed to have graduated from the Gary Conservatory in 1905, but Gary, Indiana, was not founded until 1906.)
 Because she loves him, she gives him the incriminating page out of the Indiana State Educational Journal.
 She leaves, promising to see him later at the Sociable.
 With his schemes for the boys' band and Marian proceeding even better than planned, Harold confidently sings "Seventy-Six Trombones".
 As he overhears Marian singing "Goodnight My Someone", Harold suddenly realizes that he is in love with Marian; he and Marian sing a snatch of each other's songs.

-Meanwhile, Charlie Cowell, who has missed his train, arrives at the ice cream social and denounces Harold Hill as a fraud.
+Meanwhile, Charlie Cowell, who has missed his train, arrives at the ice cream social and denounces Harold as a fraud.
 The townspeople begin an agitated search for Harold.
-Winthrop is heartbroken and tells Harold that he wishes Harold never came to River City.
+Winthrop is heartbroken and tells Harold that he wishes Harold had never come to River City.
 But Marian tells Winthrop that she believes everything Harold ever said, for it did come true in the way every kid in town talked and acted that summer.
 She and Winthrop urge Harold to get away.
 He chooses to stay and tells Marian that he never really fell in love until he met her ("Till There Was You" [Reprise]).
 The constable then handcuffs Harold and leads him away.

 Mayor Shinn leads a meeting in the high school gym to decide what to do with Harold, asking, "Where's the band?
 Where's the band?"
 Marian defends Harold.
 Tommy enters as a drum major, followed by the boys in uniform with their instruments.
 Marian urges Harold to lead the River City Boys' Band in Beethoven's Minuet in G. Despite the boys' limited musical ability, the parents in the audience are nonetheless enraptured by the sight of their children playing music.
 Even Mayor Shinn is won over, and, as the townspeople cheer, Harold is released into Marian's arms ("Finale").